tobychui/zoraxy/README.md

 Thank you so much for your contributions!

+### Notes on Security Advisories

+Due to recent automated / AI generated advisories, we will no longer accept security advisories directly open on Github.

+If you spot a secuity issue and want to create a security advisories, please contact us via Discord and provide your Github username.
+Then we will assign you an advisory number for filling in your advisory title.
+For advisories that do not have a advisory number, we will close it immediately.

 ## Sponsor This Project

 If you like the project and want to support us, please consider a donation.
 You can use the links below